ted-spence-avalara/developer-dot/_posts/2018-10-01-better-ui-components.md

 * [Vue](https://vuejs.org/v2/guide/#Relation-to-Custom-Elements)
 * [Riot](https://riot.js.org), which has the best DX out there imo, [try it](https://riot.js.org/play/).
 There's even a w3c proposal out there [that takes the spec in a similar direction](https://github.com/w3c/webcomponents/blob/gh-pages/proposals/Declarative-Custom-Elements-Strawman.md)

 If whatever you pick enables you and other devs to compose UIs using HTML, then it's a good choice.
+And hopefully it does so without requiring multiple dependencies, tooling, and build pipeline.

-Being able to write and maintain standards-based markup is easier and less costly since there's nothing proprietary that will inevitably fall out of fashion and need to be refactored.
-I don't know what GitHub is buitl with, but here's me pretending to use Skylab to create their UI:
+Being able to write and maintain apps built with standards-based markup is easier and less costly since there's nothing proprietary that will inevitably fall out of fashion and need to be refactored.
+I don't know what GitHub is built with, but here's me pretending to use Skylab to create their UI:

 ```html
 <body>